l0d0v1c/apokinos/readme.md

 It is also possible to share lists without importing them like this [list of trees](https://g.h2.tf/?share=34987|10472|34622|17639|19007|31883|23320|697|17995).

+# Exporting/importing lists

+The list view (&#128278;) allows to export html file of the list.
+The html file can be reimported using the 'Load a list' button.
+The treeslist.html file provided in the repo can be used as a demo.

 # Demo

 The page can be accessed by [ThisLink](https://g.h2.tf).